viniciusfonseca/form-container-webcomponent/README.md

 </html>
 ```

-Every element inside the form-container that fires the `input` event will immediatelly notify the form container and update its internal state.
+Every element inside the form-container that fires the `input` event will immediatelly notify the form container and update its internal state, according to its `name` attribute.
 But in order to notify registered inputs to update its values when the form's state changes, you have to register every input inside it.

 To register an input, add a script to the body of the document and call the `withForm` function: